ErrorTzy/writings/notes/An Introduction to Brain and Behavior/draft_notes.md

 ## Sensory or Motor Training Plasticity

+### Experiments

 The training monkeys' digit motor function using small well, the proportion of digit function increases.

 phantom limb remapping

+### Experience-dependent Change in Human Brain

+The higher education one gets, the larger the Wernicke's area grows.

+Females has larger Wernicke's aera than males.